HoshinOFW/multiversion/README.md

 This repository includes a template mod, the Gradle plugin, the Gradle settings plugin, and an IntelliJ IDEA plugin.

-AI DISCLAIMER: A few parts of this project were written/assisted by AI.
-Specifically the documentation and debugging.
+AI DISCLAIMER: Parts of this project were written/assisted by AI.
+Especially the documentation and debugging.

 ---